mlabs-haskell/lambda-buffers/lambda-buffers-proto/compiler-proto.md

 ### TyApp
 Type application

-A type expression that applies a type abstraction to another type term.
+A type expression that applies a type abstraction to a list of arguments.

 | Field | Type | Label | Description |